pymc-devs/pymc/README.rst

 To interact with PyMC3 developers, visit the `pymc Gitter channel <https://gitter.im/pymc-devs/pymc>`__.

-Finally, if you need to get in touch for non-technical information about the project, `send us an e-mail`__.
+Finally, if you need to get in touch for non-technical information about the project, `send us an e-mail <fonnesbeck+pymc@gmail.com>`__.

 License
 -------